- Exploration of 1st Corinthians

 20 Where is the wise? where is the scribe? where is the disputer of this world? hath not God made foolish the wisdom of this world?

 Here we have a case of Paul using the jest of a Bible passage to teach but it is not verbatim.
+Remember this liberty that he uses when you meet a scribe who insists on a perfect hermeneutic when passage are used.

-In Isaiah the passage refers to the deliverance of the people from the threatened invasion of Sennacherib.
+In Isaiah, the passage refers to the deliverance of the people from the threatened invasion of Sennacherib.
 The 18th verse represents the people as meditating on the threatened terror of the invasion; and then, in the language of exultation and thanksgiving at their deliverance, saying,

-” Where is the wise man that laid the plan of destroying the nation?
+"Where is the wise man that laid the plan of destroying the nation?
 Where the inspector-general who is employed in arranging the forces?
 Where the receiver, (margin, the weigher,) the paymaster of the forces?
 Where the man that counted the towers Of Jerusalem, and calculated on their speedy overthrow?
-All baffled and defeated; and their schemes have all come to nought.”
+All baffled and defeated; and their schemes have all come to nought."

-Here Paul uses the same language in regard to the wisdom of the world was being used in Corinth to explain the Good News.
+Here Paul uses the same language in regard to the wisdom of the world that was being used in Corinth to explain the Good News.
 A far cry from its original intended purpose, eh?

 21 For after that in the wisdom of God the world, by wisdom, knew not God, it pleased God by the foolishness of preaching to save them that believe.

-This is a tough passage outright in the King James but I suggest that what Paul is saying is
+This is a tough passage outright in the King James but I suggest that what Paul is saying is:

 (NOW LOOK AT THE DIAGRAM AGAIN AS I EXPLAIN THIS)

-After all of their towers of Babel, and towers of Eiffel, and towers of London, humankind was prone to miss “seeing or hearing” God, and so after it was proven that through the human mind the wisdom God would not be pursued or known, “it pleased God by the foolishness of preaching to save them that believe.”
+. . . that after it was proven that in this world men of wisdom would not come to God – after all of their towers of Babel, and towers of Eiffel, and towers of London, humankind was prone to miss “seeing or hearing” God, and so after it was proven that through the human mind the wisdom God would not be pursued or known, “it pleased God by the foolishness of preaching to save them that believe.”

 Isn’t He sort of humorous in this?
 I find him so.
 That He wins over armies with the jawbone of an ass, and saves the world through the shed blood of a meek man, and uses the utter foolishness of preaching (in comparison to worldly wisdom) to save those who believe and receive His simple message.